+- 7.148 There are a small number of principal employment sites in Petersfield, Midhurst and Lewes, which are large-scale, good-quality employment sites providing jobs and services across a wide area.
+The National Park Authority supports the continued use of these sites for B Class employment and will resist development proposals for alternative commercial uses and housing.
+The following principal employment sites are identified on the Policies Map and safeguarded for employment uses:

+- Bedford Road, Petersfield

+- Holmbush Industrial Estate, Midhurst

+- Central Lewes

+- Cliffe Industrial Estate, Lewes

-- 7.153 There are a number of local employment sites located in towns and villages identified in policy SD25.
+- 7.149 There are a number of local employment sites located in towns and villages identified in Policy SD25.
 It is important to protect these sites as they contribute to the sustainability of the settlements in which they are located, by providing jobs and services to the local community.
 Many of these local employment sites are protected in NDPs.
+The Local Plan will safeguard those local employment sites outside designated neighbourhood planning areas that are identified on the Policies Map:

+- Abbas Business Centre, Itchen Abbas

+- Farringdon Business Park, Lower Farringdon

+- Farringdon Industrial Estate, Lower Farringdon

+- The Old Piggery, South Harting

+- The Wharf, Midhurst

+- Midhurst Business Centre, Midhurst

+- Hampers Common Industrial Estate, Petworth

-The Local Plan will safeguard those local employment sites outside designated neighbourhood planning areas that are identified on the Policies Map.
-The Authority will take a more flexible approach to change of use applications on these sites by allowing other forms of economic development that provide jobs, generate wealth or produce an economic output.
-Proposals for alternative uses will need to provide evidence that the proposed uses will not adversely impact on the existing and future B class uses.
-Any proposals for main town centre uses will need to comply with Policy SD37 on town and village centres. - 7.154 Because the National Park's economic base is focused on small businesses it is not practicable to identify all these sites on the Policies Map.
+- 7.150 The Authority will take a more flexible approach to change of use applications on these sites by allowing other forms of economic development that provide jobs, generate wealth or produce an economic output.
+Proposals for alternative uses will need to provide evidence that the proposed uses will not adversely impact on the existing and future B Class Uses.
+Any proposals for main town centre uses will need to comply with Policy SD37 on town and village centres.

+- 7.151 Because the National Park's economic base is focused on small businesses it is not practicable to identify all these sites on the Policies Map.
 It is important to protect all existing small business premises, extending beyond identified principal and local employment sites, unless it can be proved that the site and the premises are not fit for purpose.
 Proposals that would result in a loss of employment floorspace will need to provide evidence in line with Appendix 3.